 Multilingual WooCommerce Search

 The same thing applies if you’re building a multilingual WooCommerce store and are looking for an easy way to let visitors search for products in their language.

 Making products and product descriptions available to your customers in their native language is a great way to boost conversions and increase revenue.

 If you’d like to narrow down the multilingual search results to products only, you can easily achieve this by using the Product Search widget which WooCommerce offers.

 Again, TranslatePress will make sure the product search results shown are in the selected language and relevant to the search term used.

 By using the product search to look for products related to “marca” (“brand” in Spanish), we’ll get only the relevant products – in Spanish.

 Does Multilingual Search work with any WordPress Search Plugin?

 As you’ve seen by now, TranslatePress will enhance the default WordPress search or WooCommerce product search making them multilingual ready.
-But what what happens when you use other WordPress search plugins?
+But what happens when you use other WordPress search plugins?

-As long as the WordPress search plugins you’re using are based on and filter the default WordPress search results (using proper hooks), multilingual search will work and TranslatePress will make sure you get language specific search results.
+As long as the WordPress search plugins you’re using are based on and filter the default WordPress search results (using proper hooks), multilingual search will work and TranslatePress will make sure you get language-specific search results.